I. W. P. Lewis

-Isaiah William Penn Lewis (1808 in Boston, Massachusetts - October 1855 in Boston, Massachusetts) was an American lighthouse designer, builder, and engineer.
+Isaiah William Penn Lewis (1808 - October 1855) was an American lighthouse designer, builder, and engineer.

+Early life

+Lewis was born in 1808 in Boston, Massachusetts.

 He was a nephew of Winslow Lewis, and was often critical of his uncle's work.

+Career

 I.W.P.
 Lewis traveled to Europe to study European lighthouse design, and incorporated the lessons he learned into his work.
 He built a handful of pile lighthouses, most of which were in the Florida Keys.

 In 1843 he made a report to Congress on the lighthouses in the country.

+Death

+Lewis died in October 1855 in Boston, Massachusetts.